maryletteroa/maryletteroa.github.io/_posts/2021-06-02-hundred-days-of-python.md

 I document my progress in this post: programming tasks, and notes about things that made an impression.

+#### Day 15 - Coffee Machine

+Get your own coffee here ☕: [coffee-machine](https://replit.com/@maryletteroa/coffee-machine)

+Imagine the amount of coffee I ordered to get this to work.
+Had a hard time ordering "cappuccino" since the spelling is difficult (I then added a condition).
+I thought about being in a real café -- what would the transactions be -- and wrote that in the code.

+Ahh 💭 good times.

 #### Day 14 - Higher-lower

 Play my solution 🎮: [higher-lower](https://replit.com/@maryletteroa/higher-lower)